RaiIweb/finaltest/README.md

 # Getting Started with Ping Pong Game

-[ this game will currently not work in dev mode because backend api is no cors enabled with localhost ]
+[ this game will currently not work in dev mode because backend api is no cors enabled with localhost yet]

 This project is based on ping pong game.
 It is now in single player mode with ai as other player.
 Wins and loose count is stored in backend api